CKGrafico/Frontend-Boilerplates/README.md

 ### <img src="https://raw.githubusercontent.com/CKGrafico/Frontend-Boilerplates/docs/resources/techs/spa.png" align="left" width="35" title="Boilerplate" /> Basic SPA - Boilerplate Features

-These are the most relevant technologies that you will find in the boilerplate, all of them are configured to inspire your project and are showing examples of what you can do with them.
+These are the most relevant technologies that this boilerplate includes, all of them are configured to inspire your project and are showing examples of what you can do with them.

 - **JavaScript:** Written in vanilla JavaScript.
 - **SASS:** Some good Sass practices to create the Styles.